Our objective is to maximize quarterly distributions to our unit holders.

 Ammonium Sulfate Debottlenecking Project

-The Pasadena facility will be commencing an ammonium sulfate debottlenecking project next year to increase ammonium sulfate capacity by 20%, from 1,750 tons per day to 2,100 tons per day.
-This project is expected to be in the first half of 2014 and is expected to contribute to cash distributions beginning in the second half of 2014.
+The Pasadena Facility is expected to commence an ammonium sulfate debottlenecking project in December of 2013 to increase ammonium sulfate nameplate capacity by 20%, from 1,750 tons per day to 2,100 tons per day.

 Power Cogeneration Project

-We identified a low risk potential power cogeneration project at the Pasadena facility.
-Currently, the sulfuric acid plant vents excess steam.
-We could install a steam turbine and use this excess steam to produce baseload power.
-Some of the power could be used internally, reducing electricity expenses, and the remaining power can be exported and sold in the deregulated Texas power market, creating an additional revenue stream.
+We have commenced a power cogeneration project at the Pasadena Facility utilizing excess steam vented by the sulfuric acid plant.
+We plan install a steam turbine and use this excess steam to produce baseload power.
+Some of the power could be used internally, reducing electricity expenses, and the remaining power could be exported and sold in the deregulated Texas power market, creating an additional revenue stream.
+The project is anticipated to be completed by the end of 2014.

 Selectively Pursue Acquisitions

 The nitrogen fertilizer industry has undergone significant consolidation over the last decade as a result of mergers and acquisitions and capacity curtailments.
 The top five domestic nitrogen producers have increased their share of ammonia capacity in North America from 56% in 1999 to 79% in 2012.
 As a result, we are one of a few remaining independent operators of a nitrogen fertilizer facility that is located in the Mid Corn Belt.
 We expect industry consolidation to continue and intend to pursue value-enhancing acquisition opportunities, strategic relationships, and partnerships as they arise.
-We believe that there are nitrogen fertilizer facilities in the United States that could be attractive acquisition targets for us, but whose operations are too small to attract attention from many of our larger competitors.
-We will also continue to pursue acquisitions in the related fertilizer industry, similar to our recent acquisition of the Pasadena facility.
+We believe that there are nitrogen fertilizer facilities and other related assets in the United States that could be attractive acquisition targets for us, but whose operations are too small to attract attention from many of our larger competitors.